Skip to main content

 The goal of these major works?
 To provide free-flowing and ongoing reception facilities for visitors.

-• Re-establishing a single entrance, as when the Centre Pompidou opened, in order to facilitate public circulation between its decompartmentalised spaces: the museum and library, but also performance, film and conference rooms.
+• Re-establishing a single entrance, as when the Centre Pompidou opened, in order to facilitate public circulation between its decompartmentalised spaces: the Museum and library, but also performance, film and conference rooms.

 • Enabling more free-flowing access, optimal access, reception and safety conditions, and thermal comfort.